 Cons: Treble is a bit peaky.
 Can be a tad bright for some.

 Beyerdynamic DT 1350 – Headphone enthusiasts refer to this as the Sennheiser HD-25 killer and for all the right reasons.
 Not surprisingly the DT 1350 looks almost like the HD-25 and they also share the same set of features.
 The Beyerdynamic has a warmer sound though, and others prefer the liveliness of these cans as oppose to the more coherent sound of the HD-25.

 The treble of these cans are more relaxed too and unlike the HD25, there’s not much emphasis on the highs part, and while it’s not strident, it’s still clear.
 Beyer DT1350 on Amazon

 Cons: Can be hard to get a good seal with.

 V-Moda XS/M80 – V-Moda is another good name in the headphone industry and both the new XS and old M80 are very good in this category.
 They don’t quite have the same sonic finesse as the two above but overall they are very competent headphones for its price range.
 Sound is a bit more forward in the mids part but is not excessively bright going towards the highs.
 It’s also pretty durable too.

 Cons: Recessed treble, mediocre noise isolation.

-AKG K518LE – These closed-back headphone is a good entry level can for those who like lots of bass.
+AKG K518LE – This closed-back headphone is a good entry-level can for those who like lots of basses.
 The bass hits hard and has very good overall quality.
 The mids and treble are not bad too especially for the price point.